January 26, 2026

 If you’re in a hurry, have a look at this infographic on the 4 crucial steps to convert your Shopify store into a mobile app:

-Step 1: Install a Shopify mobile app builder
+Step 1: Choose and install a Shopify mobile app builder

 Start by choosing a reputable Shopify mobile app builder from the Shopify App Store.
-Look for an app that includes all the essential features (which we will discuss in detail in the next section).
+Here’s what you should look for:

-Popular options include OneMobile, Tapcart, Vajro, Shopney, and Plobal Apps.
+Popular Shopify mobile app builders include OneMobile, Tapcart, Vajro, Shopney, and Plobal Apps.

 Once installed from the Shopify App Store, the builder will ask for permission to connect to your store.
 After that, it will automatically: